 How to Remove Microplastics from Drinking Water

 Microplastics have been found in 93% of bottled water brands tested and in tap water systems across every continent.
-A 2019 study estimated that the average American ingests over 50,000 microplastic particles per year from water alone, and that number is higher for people who drink exclusively from plastic bottles.
+A 2019 study (Cox et al.) estimated that the average American ingests approximately 50,000 microplastic particles per year from food, water, and air combined.
+Of that total, water accounts for roughly 4,000 particles, and that number jumps significantly for people who drink exclusively from plastic bottles.

 The good news is that the right water filter can remove the vast majority of microplastics from your drinking water.
 The bad news is that most popular filters don't do nearly as much as people assume.
 This guide breaks down exactly which filtration technologies work, which don't, and how to choose the best system for your home and budget.